Trianon (sorority): Membership

 Initially, Trianon employed an open membership policy; interested students completed a formal application.
 Starting in 1957, open membership was no longer permitted.
 The Trianon pledge manual explained that "the definition of how a girl could become a candidate was changed from a written application to a girl being invited upon a favorable majority vote of active members".

 Chapters

 Trianon may have installed up to eight chapters.
-Four of these are known, and are as follows.
-It is unknown whether they used Greek Letter names.
+Five of these are known and are as follows.